AndrewWasHere/steam_dictionary_races/dictionary_races_and_search_algorithms.md

 The process you follow to find the word in the dictionary is called an algorithm.
 More specifically, a search algorithm.
-One of the things computer scientists do is design algorithms to search as quickly as possible.
+One of the things computer scientists do is design algorithms to do things (like search) as quickly as possible.

 For example, suppose I was searching for a specific card in a deck.
 To make things easier, let's limit ourselves to cards of the same suit, so there's only